myappleguy/chef-minecraft/README.md

 ### Known issues

 Minecraft internally regenerates all of its configuration files every startup.
-The order of server.properties sometimes changes, timestamps are automatically injected and headers are injected into all the configuration files.
+The order of server.properties sometimes changes, timestamps are and headers are injected into all the configuration files.

 This in turn causes chef to notice configuration files have been changed and will automatically restart the server again to pick up those changes.
 This may cause your server to restart frequently, without notice.